 When someone directly contributes to an injury that you suffer, you may be able to go to court to seek compensation or make a claim against their insurance coverage.
 Personal injury cases require different kinds of proof.
 One of the most shocking and distressing kinds of personal injury may be a dog bite attack.

 An animal that you thought was cute and friendly suddenly turned vicious, causing you or your child severe injuries.
-Dog bite attacks can leave disfiguring wounds that require expensive reconstructive surgery.
-If the animal is large, the attack could cause broken bones or damage to soft tissue or connective tissue.
-Dog bites can also cause extensive property damage in addition to leaving lasting physical and psychological wounds.
+Dog bites can leave disfiguring wounds that require expensive reconstructive surgery.
+If the animal is large, the attack could cause broken bones or damage to soft and connective tissues.
+Dog bites can leave lasting physical and psychological wounds.

 You may need to take action against the animal’s owner to cover the costs that your family incurs because of the attack.
 What do you need to prove a claim about a dog bite in California?